Wimbledon fan begins legal action against Nick Kyrgios

 Asked by the umpire to identify the fan, Kyrgios then said: ‘‘The one with the dress, the one who looks like she’s had about 700 drinks, bro!’’

-Palus, who said she had attended the men’s final with her mother, has instructed her solicitors, Brett Wilson LLP, to begin legal proceedings against Kyrgios and says any damages she wins will be donated to charity.
+Ms Palus, who said she went to the men’s final with her mother, has instructed her solicitors, Brett Wilson LLP, to begin legal proceedings against Kyrgios.
+She said any damages she won would be donated to charity.

 ‘‘I hope that Kyrgios will reflect on the harm he has caused me and my family and offer a prompt resolution to this matter,’’ she said.